itsays-zqc/my-website/docs/tutorial/7Monitor.md

 1 ) **Sampling Frequency**

-->**Min Sampling Per Cycle:** This parameter suggests the realistic minimum amount of samplings for each optical cycle.
+① **Min Sampling Per Cycle:** This parameter suggests the realistic minimum amount of samplings for each optical cycle.
 Default value is 2 (the Nyqusit limit) for sake of the optimum efficiency.

-->**Desired Sampling:** This converts the minimum sampling points in each optical cycle into an actual rate of sampling measured by Hz.
+② **Desired Sampling:** This converts the minimum sampling points in each optical cycle into an actual rate of sampling measured by Hz.

-->**Nyquist Limit:** The Nyquist limit of sampling is determined in accordance with the maximum frequencies that may arise in the simulation region.
+③ **Nyquist Limit:** The Nyquist limit of sampling is determined in accordance with the maximum frequencies that may arise in the simulation region.

-->**Actual Sampling:** The actual rate of sampling is identical to the rate that is actually employed for the discrete Fourier transform (DFT), by appropriately taking the desired sampling rate, the Nyquist limit, and the time step dt into account
+④ **Actual Sampling:** The actual rate of sampling is identical to the rate that is actually employed for the discrete Fourier transform (DFT), by appropriately taking the desired sampling rate, the Nyquist limit, and the time step dt into account

-->**Down Sample Time:** This specifies the time for step down sampling.
+⑤ **Down Sample Time:** This specifies the time for step down sampling.

 ### 2.5 Mode Expansion tab